Basra: Foundation by the Rashidun Caliphate (636–661)

+Basra's infrastructure was planned.
 Why Basra was chosen as a site for the new city remains unclear.
 The original site lay 15 km from the Shatt al-Arab and thus lacked access to maritime trade and, more importantly, to fresh water.
 Additionally, neither historical texts nor archaeological finds indicate that there was much of an agricultural hinterland in the area before Basra was founded.

 Indeed, in an anecdote related by al-Baladhuri, al-Ahnaf ibn Qays pleaded to the caliph Umar that, whereas other Muslim settlers were established in well-watered areas with extensive farmland, the people of Basra had only "reedy salt marsh which never dries up and where pasture never grows, bounded on the east by brackish water and on the west by waterless desert.
 We have no cultivation or stock farming to provide us with our livelihood or food, which comes to us as through the throat of an ostrich."
 Nevertheless, Basra overcame these natural disadvantages and rapidly grew into the second-largest city in Iraq, if not the entire Islamic world.
 Its role as a military encampment meant that the soldiers had to be fed, and since those soldiers were receiving government salaries, they had money to spend.

 Thus, both the government and private entrepreneurs invested heavily in developing a vast agricultural infrastructure in the Basra region.
 These investments were made with the expectation of a profitable return, indicating the value of the Basra food market.
-Although Zanj slaves from Africa were put to work on these construction projects, most of the labor was done by free men working for wages.
+Although African Zanj slaves from the Indian Ocean slave trade were put to work on these construction projects, most of the labor was done by free men working for wages.
 Governors sometimes directly supervised these projects, but usually they simply assigned the land while most of the financing was done by private investors.
 The result of these investments was a massive irrigation system covering some 57,000 hectares between the Shatt al-Arab and the now-dry western channel of the Tigris.
 This system was first reported in 962, when just 8,000 hectares of it remained in use, for the cultivation of date palms, while the rest had become desert.
 This system consists of a regular pattern of two-meter-high ridges in straight lines, separated by old canal beds.
 The ridges are extremely saline, with salt deposits up to 20 centimeters thick, and are completely barren.
 The former canal beds are less salty and can support a small population of salt-resistant plants.

 Contemporary authors recorded how the Zanj slaves were put to work clearing the fields of salty topsoil and putting them into piles; the result was the ridges that remain today.
 This represents an enormous amount of work: H.S.
 Nelson calculated that 45 million tons of earth were moved in total, and with his extremely high estimate of one man moving two tons of soil per day, this would have taken a decade of strenuous work by 25,000 men.
 Ultimately, Basra's irrigation canals were unsustainable, because they were built at too little of a slope for the water flow to carry salt deposits away.
 This required the clearing of salty topsoil by the Zanj slaves in order to keep the fields from becoming too saline to grow crops.
 After Basra was sacked in by Zanj rebels in the late 800s and then by the Qarmatians in the early 900s, there was no financial incentive to invest in restoring the irrigation system, and the infrastructure was almost completely abandoned.
 Finally, in the late 900s, the city of Basra was entirely relocated, with the old site being abandoned and a new one developing on the banks of the Shatt al-Arab, where it has remained ever since.